Special Educational Needs & Disabilities (SEND)

 Twinkl Phonics suite app: This is a paid for Apple app. that has lots of games and activities for learning and applying phonics up to phase 5.

-Phonics Play website and app: If you are confident in supporting your child with phonics, please see the 'Phonics Play' website which is currently offering free temporary membership for parents.
+Phonics Play website and app: If you are confident in supporting your child with phonics, please see the 'Phonics Play' website.
 There are lots of games and activities to help with learning and using phonics on this site - we use this resource in school regularly.

 BookTrust: Interactive e-books and stories for Key Stage 1 children.